miklos-szel/Ansible-MHA-ProxySQL-Docker/README.md

 ./ansible_start.sh
 ```

-connect to the new cluster(outside or inside the docker) as an 'app' (mysql-client -> ProxySQL -> MySQL instanes)
+connect to the ProxySQL admin interface:
 ```
-mysql -h 127.0.0.1 -u app  -pgempa -P 6033
+docker exec -it damp_proxysql mysql -h 127.0.0.1 -u admin  -padmin -P 6032 or
+./proxysql_admin.sh
 ```

-connect to the ProxySQL admin interface
+connect to the MySQL cluster as an 'app' (mysql-client -> ProxySQL -> MySQL instanes)
 ```
-mysql -h 127.0.0.1 -u admin  -padmin -P 6032
+docker exec -it damp_proxysql mysql -h 127.0.0.1 -u app  -pgempa -P 6033 or
+./proxysql_app.sh
 ```

 Some notes:
 - the /etc/proxysql.cnf file left intact intentionally to avoid confusion, the ProxySQL only read it during the first start (when it create the sqlite database) - you can read more here https://github.com/sysown/proxysql/blob/master/doc/configuration_system.md
 - Every request the 'app' user executes goes to the hostgroup=1 which is the first cluster (fow now)